 L=Ixω(Equation 1)

 whereI is the moment of inertia andωis the angular velocity.
+The moment of inertia is the rotational analog of mass for linear motion.
+It is related to the mass distribution of a rotating object and the axis of rotation.
+The larger the moment of inertia the more torque is needed to cause an angular acceleration on an object.
 To determine the direction of angular momentum the right hand rule is employed.
 The fingers of the right hand curl in the direction of rotation and when the thumb is extended it then points in the direction of the angular momentum.

 A torque is defined as the product of a force applied at some distance from the axis of rotation.